rubyistokei/rubyistokei.github.io/README.md

 Then open [http://localhost:3000](http://localhost:3000) with your browser.

-See [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+See [Next.js documentation](https://nextjs.org/docs/) for more details.

 ## ProTip!